ingoweiss/manyworlds/README.md

 Just playing around with the idea of scenario trees.

 Having been frustrated with the amount of repetition and verbosity in automated tests (especially when using Gherkin syntax) for a long time, I felt that some of this could be addressed if behavior would be described in the form of a (decision) tree of scenarios.
 Each scenario in the tree would have a name, a set of actions ('When ...') and a set of assertions ('Then ...') just like regular scenarios.
-'Given...' steps, however, would no longer be needed since the 'Given' state would be nothing more than the cumulative effect of each scenario's chain of ancestor scenarios.
+'Given...' steps, however, would no longer be needed since the 'Given' state would simply be the cumulative effect of running a scenario's chain of ancestor scenarios.

 The purpose of this project is to explore this concept.
 Currently, it does little more than parse a file describing a hierarchy of scenarios (using indentation) and flatten it so that it can be run with currently available tools, like so: